taeewonnn/tp/docs/DeveloperGuide.md

 Examples: <br>
 * `sel 1` should throw a check `This event is already selected`.

+### Enhancement 9: Exporting with invalid flag/flags shows a correct error message

+Feature flaw: <br>
+Currently, the `export` command will not show the correct error message when there are invalid flags.

+Proposed enhancement: <br>
+Modify the implementation such that `export` command shows the correct error message when the flags that are not recognized are present.

+Justification: <br>
+This is to make it clear that the user has unintentional inputs.

+Examples: <br>
+* `export x/ y/` should throw a check `The provided flags are not supported`.

+### Enhancement 10: Exporting with file permission issues shows a correct error message

+Feature flaw: <br>
+Currently, the `export` command only shows the error message `Failed to export to CSV file` when encountering IO errors.

+Proposed enhancement: <br>
+Modify the implementation such that `export` command shows the correct error message accordingly, suggesting possible fixes.

+Justification: <br>
+This is to ensure that even a non-technical user can make a smooth export.

+Examples: <br>
+* When the `exported_participant_data.csv` file is kept open during the export, `export` should throw a check `Please close the file 'exported_participant_data.csv'`.
+* When the `exported_participant_data.csv` file has no write permission, `export` should throw a check `Please allow writing to the file 'exported_participant_data.csv' under 'permissions'`.

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.